Vitthal Radadiya: Career

-He was also director of IIFCO company and the chairman of the Rajkot district co-operative bank.
+He was director of Indian Farmers Fertiliser Cooperative and the chairman of the Rajkot district co-operative bank.

 Radadiya had sparked a controversy in October 2012 also after brandishing a gun at a toll booth employee after he asked for his identity card.

 Posts held

 Radadiya won Lok Sabha seat for Congress in 2009, but gave up the seat after he became MLA for Congress from Dhoraji after 2012 assembly elections.
 He resigned from Congress immediately after those elections and contested Lok Sabha by-poll of 2013 on BJP ticket and won.

 Personal life

 He was married to Chetna Ben.
 His son Jayesh Radadiya is also a politician and holds the portfolio for Gujarat Minister of Tourism and Aviation.
 Radadiya's son Kalpesh had died of cardiac arrest when in his 20s.
 In 2014, Radadiya married off Kalpesh's widow Manisha in her second marriage to Kalpesh's friend Hardik Chovatiya.